Honghui-Li-8/esp_custom_root/BLE_MESH_DOC.md

 3. **Handling Events**: Handle events (`ESP_BLE_MESH_RPR_CLIENT_*_EVT`) within this function by checking the event type (`event`) and executing corresponding logic based on `param`.

-[Others], not sure if the client_op, server_op, and etc should be explain here or not.

 ## References